 Toronto-based violinist Alessia Disimino is recognized for her thoughtful musicality and instinctive interpretations.
 Described as "one of Toronto's finest violinists" (Snapd Beaches/Danforth), she is the co-founder and violinist of the Bedford Trio, concertmaster of the North York Concert Orchestra, and founder and Director of Strings at the North York String Academy, where she teaches the violin on a private and group class basis and curates the violin program.
 Alessia is a graduate of the University of Toronto's Master of Music in Performance (Hons.) as a scholarship student of Dr. Timothy Ying, and also obtained her Bachelor of Music in Performance (Hons.) with a Minor in English, with Annalee Patipatanakoon of the Gryphon Trio.

-Most recently, the Bedford Trio was announced as the inaugural Irene R. Miller Piano Trio Residency ensemble at the University of Toronto for 2018-2019, and was invited to extend their residency for the 2019-2020 season.
+Most recently, the Bedford Trio was announced as the inaugural Irene R. Miller Piano Trio Residency ensemble at the University of Toronto since 2018, and is currently the sessional artist-in-residence for the 2021/2022 Piano Trio Composition Competition held at UofT.
 The Trio was one of only two ensembles invited to participate in Toronto Summer Music Festival (2019) as chamber music fellows, where they worked side by side with renowned artists such as the members of the New Orford String Quartet and the Dover Quartet, Barry Shiffman, Yegor Dyachkov, and Desmond Hoebig.
 In 2018, the Bedford Trio competed and were finalists in the Anton Rubinstein Chamber Music Competition in Dusseldorf, Germany.
 They have been featured at the Sony Centre (Xenia Concerts), the Faculty of Music’s “Thursdays at Noon” concert series, Toronto’s LISTEN UP! outreach and educational programme in Etobicoke, and various recital series throughout the Greater Toronto Area.
 Recipients of Ottawa Chamberfest’s 2018 Career Development Residency ensemble, the group has also worked with the esteemed artists of the Gryphon Trio and What Make’s It Great’s Rob Kapilow.
 During her time at the University of Toronto, Alessia served as concertmaster of the University of Toronto Orchestra and Opera, and as a soloist and chamber musician, has performed in master classes for Jonathan Crow, Erika Raum, Mark Fewer, Jeanne Lamon, Lara St. John, Gryphon Trio, Menahem Pressler, and the Juilliard String Quartet, amongst others.
 Alessia is also an active freelance violinist in Toronto, and performs with various ensembles in Vaughan and the Greater Toronto Area.

 A recipient of numerous awards, Alessia was awarded the Gordon Cressy Leadership Award for her extracurricular contributions to her community and to the University, and also received an Ontario Graduate Scholarship (2017).
 Previous awards include Gerhard Kander Graduating Award for Violin, the Suba Institute Award for Performing Excellence, the Felix Galimir Award for Excellence in Chamber Music (2015), and the Women’s Musical Club of Toronto Centennial Scholarship (2014).
 Alessia holds her Associate of the Royal Conservatory of Toronto (ARCT) in Violin Performance (First Class Honours with Distinction), is an alumnus of the RCM’s Young Artist’s Performance Academy and the Toronto Symphony Youth Orchestra, and has attended summer study programs including the Tafelmusik Baroque Summer Institute, the Orford Academy, and the Domaine Forget Academy.
 For her pedagogical training, Alessia has also attended the University of Toronto Wind Conducting Symposium and the Indiana University Violin and Viola Teacher Retreat.